-Note A: Package thermal resistances were obtained using the method described in JEDEC specification JESD51-7, using a 4-layer board.
-For detailed information on package thermal considerations, refer to Application Note 4083 at www.maxim-ic.com/thermal-tutorial.
+Note 1: Package thermal resistances were obtained using the method described in JEDEC specification JESD51-7, using a fourlayer board.
+For detailed information on package thermal considerations, refer to www.maxim-ic.com/thermal-tutorial.

 Stresses beyond those listed under "Absolute Maximum Ratings" may cause permanent damage to the device.
 These are stress ratings only, and functional operation of the device at these or any other conditions beyond those indicated in the operational sections of the specifications is not implied.
 Exposure to absolute maximum rating conditions for extended periods may affect device reliability.